K-Phoen/rulerz/CONTRIBUTING.md

 Ensure that the required vendors are installed by running `composer install`.
 The test suite requires the `php5-sqlite` extension to be installed.

-Run the tests with the `make tests` command.
+Run the tests with the `make databases && make tests` command.

+**N.B:** some of the tests need a running Elasticsearch server.
+If you don't have one, you can use the `make elasticsearch_start` command to start one using a docker image.
+Once you don't need it anymore, you can stop it using `make elasticsearch_stop`.
+If you want to use your own Elasticsearch instance, update the host and port to use by editing the `.env` file.